steven-halla/casino_hell/README.md

 black jack flow needs work, if you busts we dont see the final card, also lets addd a score function that we can display for our ease of use.

+put in game that Janet (quets giver) Is out fetchign the shop keeper and will be back later